All Episodes

 Let me go back and answer your question.

-The reason I don't think more troops are the answer now.
+The reason is I don't think more troops are the answer.

-We're past that stage now, because now we are locked into a bog down problem, not unsimilar, dissimilar to where we were in Vietnam.
+Now, we're past that stage now because now we are locked into a bogged down problem, not unsimilar, dissimilar to where we were in Vietnam.

-All right, uh, folks, bear with me on this, because I think I think this this is perhaps the the most uh absurd uh second most absurd, if not the most absurd, uh uh argument that he is making.
+All right, folks, bear with me on this because I think this is perhaps the most absurd, second most absurd, if not the most absurd, argument that he is making.

 The Iraqi terror campaign is not a nationalist movement.